About Me

 I have published over 30 peer-reviewed articles focused on the treatment of youth with anxiety, OCD, and behavioral sleep problems.
 I am currently on the editorial board of Cognitive and Behavioral Practice and the Journal of Clinical Child and Adolescent Psychology.
 I was also formerly an Associate Editor at Cognitive and Behavioral Practice.
 I have received awards from the National Institutes of Health and the Society for a Science of Clinical Psychology.
 Currently, I am an Assistant Professor in the Doctoral Program in Clinical Psychology at William James College and Associate Director for the Center for Psychological Science.
 In these roles, I supervise, mentor, and teach doctoral students in clinical psychology.
 In my free time, I enjoy cooking, cycling, and spending time with my partner, son, dog, and two cats.

-Matthew Carper, PhD
+Matt Carper, PhD

 Licensed Clinical Psychologist (MA and RI)